Miniature Cows

 NFS

-BBR Maria
+Maria

 NFS

-BBR Fireball
+Fireball

 NFS

-BBR Darina
+Darina

-Darina is HHCA-A registered and a granddaughter of Big Ridge Voodoo Magic.
+Darina is HHCA-A registered (as Steadfast Darina) and a granddaughter of Big Ridge Voodoo Magic.
 She is very small framed but non-chondro, and her reddish baby coat mostly shed out to a beautiful black, so I suspect she has a little wildtype in her.
 She an amazing and lovely heifer, definitely a ranch favorite.

 Darina is a bit on the young side but seemed ready and paired with Cash for a Fall 2025 calf.
 However, she's not bred yet so we've pulled her and will pair her for a spring 2026 calf with Cash or Ryder (which would be HHCA-herdbook).